mika-jpd/Neural-Topic-Models-Manosphere-Themes/README.md

 # Application of Neural Topic Models for Exploration of Themes in Manosphere Communities

-Analysis of manosphere forums using Deep Neural Network based Topic Models
+Analysis of manosphere forums using BERT-based Topic Models

 *I will be reorganizing the folder structure, refactoring the code and adding comments so that the project is easier to understand once I have the time !*